Citizen Science Identification of Isolated Blue Stellar Systems in the Virgo cluster: Locations and associations with known objects

 \subsection{Extensions of previously known blue blobs}

-Four new rank 1 BCs were found in close proximity to previously known blue blobs BC1239+1212, BC1247+1022, BC1226+1423, and BC1227+1510.
+Four new rank 1 BCs were found in close proximity to previously known blue blobs BC1239+1212 (BC1), BC1247+1022 (BC3), BC1226+1423 (BC4), and BC1227+1510 (BC5).
 These new candidates are likely physically associated with the previously known blue blobs, and in some cases, we have confirmed this association through velocity and metallicity measurements.
 We describe each of the four cases below.

-We find BC1226+1425 and BC1226+1429 less than 4\arcmin \ (190\,kpc) away from BC1226+1423. \citet{Jones2022} proposed the same point of origin for BC1226+1423 and BC1227+1510, and it is likely that all four of these objects originate from the same parent galaxy.
-BC1226+1429 shares a similar \halpha velocity (-98\,\kms) to BC1226+1423 (-60\,\kms) and BC1227+1510 (-74\,\kms).
-It also has comparable metallicity, $[\mathrm{O/H}] = -0.05 \pm 0.14$, while BC1226+1423 and BC1227+1510 have $[\mathrm{O/H}] = 0.04 \pm 0.15$ and $0.01 \pm 0.14$, respectively.
-BC1226+1425 does not have any available velocity or metallicity measurements, but based on its (projected) location (Figure~\ref{fig:distBC}), it is also likely a component of the same large structure.
+We find BC1226+1425 (BC18) and BC1226+1429 (BC30) less than 4\arcmin \ (190\,kpc) away from BC4. \citet{Jones2022} proposed the same point of origin for BC4 and BC5, and it is likely that all four of these objects originate from the same parent galaxy.
+BC30 shares a similar \halpha velocity (-98\,\kms) to BC4 (-60\,\kms) and BC5 (-74\,\kms).
+It also has comparable metallicity, $[\mathrm{O/H}] = -0.05 \pm 0.14$, while BC4 and BC5 have $[\mathrm{O/H}] = 0.04 \pm 0.15$ and $0.01 \pm 0.14$, respectively.
+BC18 does not have any available velocity or metallicity measurements, but based on its (projected) location (Figure~\ref{fig:distBC}), it is also likely a component of the same large structure.

-BC1247+1021 appears to be an extension of BC1247+1022, approximately 9~kpc to the southwest in projection.
-This small clump exhibits an \halpha velocity of 1597~\kms, closely matching BC1247+1022's \halpha velocity of 1584~\kms.
-Both exhibit nearly identical metallicity values, with $[\mathrm{O/H}] = -0.38 \pm 0.36$ for BC1247+1021 and $-0.40 \pm 0.17$ for BC1247+1022.
-BC1247+1021 lies in the same direction as VCC~2037 (relative to BC1247+1022), which \citet{Jones2022a} suggested as a possible point of origin, and is 70~kpc to the southeast and at a similar velocity (1507~\kms).
+BC1247+1021 (BC12) appears to be an extension of BC3, approximately 9~kpc to the southwest in projection.
+This small clump exhibits an \halpha velocity of 1597~\kms, closely matching BC3's \halpha velocity of 1584~\kms.
+Both exhibit nearly identical metallicity values, with $[\mathrm{O/H}] = -0.38 \pm 0.36$ for BC12 and $-0.40 \pm 0.17$ for BC3.
+BC12 lies in the same direction as VCC~2037 (relative to BC3), which \citet{Jones2022a} suggested as a possible point of origin, and is 70~kpc to the southeast and at a similar velocity (1507~\kms).